stlab/libraries/_posts/2020-12-01-forest-introduction.md

 title: 'Forest: An Introduction'
 owner: fosterbrereton
 comments: true
 excerpt: Hierarchies.
 Everyone uses them, so why are they difficult to maintain?
-In this article we explore `forest`, a data structure that makes heirarchies self-maintainable, so you can go back to thinking about the data they contain.
+In this article we explore `forest`, a data structure that makes hierarchies self-maintainable, so you can go back to thinking about the data they contain.
 author: Foster Brereton
-author_bio: Foster is a 20-year C++ veteran at Adobe, and a Senior Computer Scientist on Photoshop.
+author_bio: Foster is a 20-year C++ veteran at Adobe and a Senior Computer Scientist on Photoshop.
 He is also a contributor to the Adobe Source Libraries and stlab.cc.
 He can be reached at <a href='https://twitter.com/phostershop'>@phostershop</a> on Twitter.
 ---

 <style>